Matuco19/Commify/README.md

 ### Linux

-Make sure you have installed `Git`, `python3.10+`, `pipx` and `ollama` (ollama is optional) If don't, use this command:
+Make sure you have installed `Git`, `python3.10+`, `pipx` and `ollama` (ollama is optional) If you don't, use this command:

 ```bash
 sudo apt install git